 CPA Pass Rates

 |2016||Top 3% Ranked 23 of 858 US institutions||#4 of 294 US institutions|

 |2015||Top 5% Ranked 40 of 821 US institutions||#9 of 266 institutions|

 Domestic and international students who have completed all prerequisite courses can complete the program in one academic year (two semesters, fall and spring).
 International students may choose to spread the program over four semesters to allow time for additional study and coursework.
 International students who need to complete the Intermediate Accounting I and II prerequisites as part of the program should plan to spend four semesters in the program.

-Vermont non-resident students may be offered MAcc Director Academic Merit Scholarships at the time they are accepted into the MAcc program or after they complete their accounting prerequisite courses.
+Vermont non-resident students may be offered up to $25,000 through the MAcc Director Academic Merit Scholarships at the time they are accepted into the MAcc program or after they complete their accounting prerequisite courses.
 The scholarships require an undergraduate GPA of 3.5/4.0 or higher.
 The GMAT and TOEFL scores are also considered, if applicable.
 The scholarships are prorated across the remaining credit hours in the program.
 A 3.5 graduate GPA is required to continue to receive the full scholarship award.

 Both resident and nonresident students are encouraged to apply to the MAcc Director for consideration as a graduate student employee within the Grossman School of Business.
 MAcc students are assigned to one or two faculty members for up to five hours per week per faculty member.
 Duties include grading and research assistance.
 Students are compensated for the hours worked each week.